n8n vs. Make: The Ultimate Comparison to Pick Your Workflow Automation Software

 n8n is designed to make testing and debugging feel effortless, offering features that let you iterate quickly and manage errors with precision.

 • Pinned Data and Mock Data: Testing in n8n is easy thanks to pinned data and mock data.
 Pinned data lets you lock specific inputs to a module, so you can test that part of your workflow repeatedly without restarting the whole thing.
 Think of it as bookmarking your favorite page for instant access.
-Mock data allows you to simulate or tweak inputs on the fly, ideal for testing edge cases or scenarios that don’t happen every day.
+Mock data allows you to simulate or tweak inputs on the fly.
+It's ideal for testing edge cases or scenarios that don’t happen every day.

 • Global Error Triggers: Errors don’t stand a chance with n8n’s global error triggers.
 Set up one error-handling workflow, and it catches issues from all your automations.
 No need to configure each one separately.
 It’s like having a single control tower for every flight in your airspace.